-Thinking of upgrading to Windows 8?
 Read this first.
-It may save time, money and heartache.
+It may save time, money and pain.

 The numbers don’t lie.
 Microsoft’s Windows 8 operating system is a bigger flop than Windows Vista.
 And everyone knows Vista was a dog.